ThePrimeagen/af-pluth-pluth/README.md

 ![Alternate File Pluth Pluth](images/pluthpluth.png)

+All credit goes to asbjorn haland for the great image

 ### Movation
 I have been bothered by my navigation lately.
 I want to love marks, but I don't, probably my fault.
 I don't like using fuzzy finders consistently.
 I